-Care is required in situations where negative amortization has occurred in prior periods as a result of negative gross profits or negative gross margins.
-If DAC balances have been capped to prevent them from exceeding some amount based on the original acquisition costs capitalized, then the capping may need to be redetermined to reflect the reduction in the initial capitalized acquisition expenses.
-In a simple situation with no material acquisition expenses in renewal years and no writedown of DAC, the ratio approach described in question 7 may be appropriate.
+When applying ASU 2010-26 retrospectively, care is required in situations where negative amortization has occurred in prior periods as a result of negative gross profits or negative gross margins.
+If DAC balances have been capped to prevent them from exceeding some amount based on the original acquisition costs capitalized, then the capping may need to be re-determined to reflect the reduction in the initial capitalized acquisition expenses.
+In a simple situation with no material acquisition expenses in renewal years and no write-down of DAC, the ratio approach described in question 7 may be appropriate.

-9. Are there any special issues or considerations for traditional long duration contracts (i.e., "FAS 60")?
+9. Are there any special issues or considerations for traditional long duration contracts?